ValMobYKang/simple-RAG/README.md

 # simple-RAG
-A local RAG application that applies llamaindex。
+A local RAG application that applies llamaindex.